Transforming medical discoveries into

 The Zucker Institute’s Impact in Numbers

-The Zucker Institute supports MUSC innovations at every stage of the technology transfer lifecycle—from early invention and evaluation through intellectual property protection, licensing, product development, and real-world use.
-Over multiple fiscal years, this end-to-end approach has enabled a steady flow of discoveries into startups, licensed technologies, and products on the market.
-By combining early engagement with inventors, strategic IP management, and active industry outreach, the Zucker Institute helps ensure promising ideas are positioned for successful commercialization and long-term impact.
-Together, these metrics reflect the scale and consistency of MUSC’s innovation pipeline and the Zucker Institute’s role in translating research into public benefit, economic growth, and improved patient care.
+The Zucker Institute supports MUSC innovations at every stage of the technology transfer lifecycle, from early invention and evaluation through intellectual property protection, licensing, product development, and real world use.
+By combining early engagement with inventors, strategic IP management, entrepreneurial support, and active industry outreach, the Institute helps transform promising discoveries into products, startups, and commercial partnerships.
+The metrics below reflect innovation and commercialization activity across the MUSC enterprise over the past five fiscal years and demonstrate the scale, consistency, and impact of MUSC’s innovation ecosystem.

 120